Defragster/tti2c/README.md

 4. MPU9250 (MPU9250 address will be 0x68): https://github.com/bolderflight/MPU9250
 5. SSD1306 ( Display address will be 0x3C): https://github.com/adafruit/Adafruit_SSD1306
 6. MB85RC256V (FRAM address will be 0x50): https://github.com/adafruit/Adafruit_FRAM_I2C [ and FRAM chip has a special ID feature which appears at 0x7C.

+Alternate Libraries
+Arduino library for I2C FRAM - Fujitsu MB85RC & Cypress FM24, CY15B,  https: //github.com/mjs513/FRAM_MB85RC_I2C.
+This is a modification of the original library so you can select which wire port you want to use.